-With an Aries Sun and many planets visible above the horizon, Betty was an outgoing and out-spoken woman.
+Betty was an outgoing and out-spoken woman with an Aries Sun and many planets visible above the horizon.
 And with Mercury in Taurus in the 9th House, she knew she had something inspirational to say.
 Betty wanted to be seen as a woman who could “do it all and serve people in need” – she was a fighter for many worthwhile causes, as expressed with her Virgo Ascendant with Mars rising.

 But Betty's life was plagued with tragedy.
 At age 16, Betty’s father died of carbon monoxide poisoning.
-This accident, in conjunction with a very tight opposition of the Moon in Pisces in the 7th House opposite Mars in Virgo in the 1st House, may have been the impetus of relationship challenges.
+In conjunction with a very tight opposition of the Moon in Pisces in the 7th House opposite Mars in Virgo in the 1st House, this accident may have been the impetus of relationship challenges.
 Her fear of abandonment created a great deal of emotional heartache.

 Betty’s first husband was an alcoholic; they divorced due to “excessive, repeated cruelty.”